 The Zhao Lab accepts applications from undergraduate students at the beginning of each semester.
 Eligible candidates are motivated freshman or sophomore students who are interested in a research career, maintain a science GPA of at least 3.3, and are available to work 25 hours/week in the summer.
 Undergraduates typically begin by performing laboratory chores for at least 4 months prior to joining a research team led by a graduate student or post-doctoral scientist.
 These students frequently become co-authors on scientific papers in the future.
 If interested, please send your resume to Dr. Zhao (xinyu.zhao(AT)wisc(DOT)edu)

 Highlights of Our Undergraduate Training:

 - Undergraduate research training is an integral part of our lab.
 Upon acceptance into our lab, undergraduate students become our lab mates.

-- Undergraduate students can earn research credits (Neurodept 699, between 1 and 4 credits per semester; 3-5 hour/week for each credit).
+- Undergraduate students can earn research credits (Neurodept 699, between 1 and 4 credits per semester; minimal 5 hour hands-on research/week for each credit).

 - Students who have passed initial training (at least 4 months) may join one research team (working under one postdoctoral fellow or graduate student project leader) in the lab.

 - Our undergraduate students are encouraged to present in UW annual Undergraduate Symposium.

 - Students who carry out our lab research in the summer present in our lab annual Undergraduate Data Blitz (July or Aug every summer)

 - Our undergraduate students have been awarded competitive Hilldale fellowship and Waisman Center Distinguished Undergraduate Research award.